Skip to content

 /path/to/rconfig_import.json

-Dry Run Mode - No changes will be made
+Running in dry-run mode - no database changes will be made

 Execute the actual import: